There is no (75,32,10,16) strongly regular graph: Cliques in a SRG with parameters

 \begin{proof} By double counting $2$-paths from $x_0'$ to $K_4$ we have that $x_0$ has $25-2t$ neighbors in $X_2$.
 Vertices $x_0$ and $x_0'$ have $10$ common neighbors.
 Let $s$ be equal to $1$ if $x_0'$ and $x_0''$ are adjacent and $0$ otherwise. $x_0$ and $x_0'$ must have $10-t-s$ common neighbors in $X_2$, thus $x_0'$ has $24-2t-(10-t-s)=15-t+s$ neighbors in $X_2^{-0}$.
 Similar holds for $x_0''$ and since $|X_2^{-0}|=14$, $x_0'$ and $x_0''$ have more than 10 common neighbors.
 Thus they are not adjacent and $s=0$.
 The lemma holds. \end{proof}

-The above lemmas give enough structure to be able to computationally obtain a small list of graphs that interlace $X$ and must be induced subgraph of $X$, provided that $X$ contains a $K_4$ with this configuration.
+The above lemmas give enough structure to be able to computationally obtain a small list of graphs that interlace $X$ and at least one of them must be induced subgraph of $X$, provided that $X$ contains a $K_4$ with this configuration.
+See Table \ref{table:sageprog} and \cite{GitHub} for the Sage program.

 \begin{prop} There are $3597$ graphs of the form $K_4\cup \{x_0,x_0',x_0'',x_1,x_2\}\cup X_{2}^{-0}$ that interlace $X$. \end{prop}